-INTERSTATE 78 TOLL BRIDGE (WESTBOUND) (NO. 275) (7 span, continuous, steel multi - girder)
+INTERSTATE 78 TOLL BRIDGE (WESTBOUND) (STRUCTURE NO. 275)

 The superstructure is in good condition.
 The paint system at several areas of the structural steel is beginning to show signs of aging, with localized areas of light to moderate rust.

 The substructure above the waterline is in good condition.
 An underwater inspection was performed in 2016 under Contract No. C-628B-7.
 The substructure was found to be in satisfactory condition due to cracks and small spalls throughout the substructure units.
 An underwater inspection was performed in 2021 under Task Order C-750A-2 but the final report was not available as of the completion of this report.